RenanPaes/DesignPatterns/README.md

 # DesignPatterns
 Reposity for examples to Design Patterns in C#

-Usinng Console Application with .NET Core 5.
+Using Console Application with .NET Core 5.